-Click More Attributesto set the low-power mode and input delay.
-(These attributes are not supported in IGLOOe, Fusion, ProASIC3E, or RTAXS devices.)
+Click More Attributes to set the low-power mode and input delay.
+(These attributes are not supported in IGLOOe, Fusion, or ProASIC3E devices.)

 Click Apply to assign the selected I/O standards to the selected bank.
 Any previously assigned I/Os in the bank that are no longer compatible with the standards applied are unassigned.